NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-ClusterPeer/docs/clusterpeerinfo.md

 #### Name

 Optional name for the cluster peer relationship.
-By default, it is the name of the remote cluster
+By default, it is the name of the remote cluster.

 _Required_: No